LiteCore/framework/NoNonsenseCoding.md

 # No Nonsense Coding

 No Nonsense Coding is a provocative coding concept that will probably upset many.
-Used and promoted by T. Almroth - author of the e-commerce platform LiteCart.
+Used and promoted by T. Almroth - author of the LiteCore framework.
 The purpose is to make as much sense as possible with as little effort as possible when writing program code.